-Date

-ear,

-Te appreciate your concern over the use of in the School District of ttsville.
-The district has developed specific procedures for selecting materials, but realizes that not everyone ill agree with every selection made.
+We appreciate your concern over the use of in the School District of Pittsville.
+The district has developed specific procedures for selecting materials, but realizes that not everyone will agree with every selection made.

-o help you understand the selection process, we are including copies of the District's:
+To help you understand the selection process, we are including copies of the District's:

-Materials Selection Policy
+- Materials Selection Policy

-Procedure for Handling Objections
+- Procedure for Handling Objections

-Request for Reconsideration of Instructional Material form
+- Request for Reconsideration of Instructional Material form

-you are still concerned after you review this material, please complete the Request for Reconsideration of structional Material form and return it to me.
+If you are still concerned after you review this material, please complete the Request for Reconsideration of Instructional Material form and return it to me.
 You may be assured of prompt attention to your request.
-If I have ot heard from you within two weeks, we will assume you no longer wish to file a formal complaint.
+If I have not heard from you within two weeks, we will assume you no longer wish to file a formal complaint.

-ncerely,

-rincipal